Clean Desk Policy

 1. Policy Statement

 1.2.
-This Policy must be read in conjunction with other key Society’s policies.
-In particular, colleagues should also be familiar with the Data Protection Policy and the Acceptable Use of IT Facilities Policy, both available on Colleagues Connect.
+This Policy should be read in conjunction with other key Society’s policies.
+In particular, colleagues may refer to the Data Protection Policy and the Acceptable Use of IT Facilities Policy, both available on Colleagues Connect.

 2.1.
 This Policy has a dual purpose: